iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.7/report.md

 > I cannot use facial recognition to verify my digital ID on Android.
 I'm not sure why this isn't working but this needs to be fixed<br> :date: __2021-07-02 01:33:58__

 > Does not take your photo no matter what you do<br> :date: __2021-07-01 16:47:12__

-> Don't bother with this app.
-Facemapping does NOT WORK (and it isn't for your security, anyway: it's for facial-recognition databasing) - regardless whether you're on a T3 connection, have a top-tier phone and are standing in broad daylight.
-Less hassle and faster to actually go in person to whatever governmental office you're trying to get service from.
-Unusable and worthless.<br> :date: __2021-06-30 05:26:39__

-> Doesn't work, used to work fine.
-Now I can't log in nor will it send the text code to my phone to log in.<br> :date: __2021-06-30 01:12:48__

-> Just don't bother.
-Unfortunately no one reads reviews before installing an app.
-But this one is beyond useless.
-Installed it quite a while ago and created an account.
-Now it won't let me log in using my credentials stored with Google.
-And no email is ever sent to reset the password.
-This is the usual outcome when government agencies award the project to the lowest foreign bidder.
-I own a software development company and we are constantly fixing their problems.
-Uninstalling.<br> :date: __2021-06-26 19:20:16__

-> Not good<br> :date: __2021-06-24 09:52:28__

-> Waste of time and data<br> :date: __2021-06-24 00:19:09__